Skip to main content

 • influence content stakeholders — decisions are based on evidence, not opinion.

-Use Google Data Studio to present evidence
+Use Looker Studio to present evidence

-Google Data Studio presents information from Google Analytics and other sources as a dashboard.
+Looker Studio presents information from Google Analytics and other sources as a dashboard.

 It may be easier to influence content stakeholders with a dashboard, rather than raw data.